Orthodontist In Folsom

-At Make a Smile Folsom Dentistry, your child’s smile is in great hands!
-Our friendly and knowledgeable orthodontist staff work with both children and parents to ensure great dental service.
-We are dedicated to the correction of youth and adolescent dental irregularities through the use of our personalized, friendly service and state of the art facility and procedure plans.
-We offer both interceptive and preventive treatments , tailoring oral treatments to suit your individual growing child’s health needs.
+At Make a Smile Folsom , your child’s smile is in great hands!
+Our friendly and knowledgeable staff work with both children and parents to ensure great orthodontic service.
+We are dedicated to the correction of youth and adolescent dental irregularities through the use of our personalized state-of-the-art orthodontic facility and treatment plans.
+We offer both interception and preventive orthodontics, tailoring treatments to suit your individual growing child’s needs.

 Kids and Parents

 The Parent’s and Children Together program is unique to Make a Smile Orthodontics.
 This program allows parents to become directly involved by undergoing their own orthodontic procedures right beside their child, becoming their treatment partner.